 In 1318 Levice fell into the hands of Matthew Csák, later forming an important link in the system of castles belonging to him.
 In 1321, the stronghold returned to the king and remained the property of Elizabeth of Poland, queen of Hungary, under the management of royal castellans and later became the seat of Tekov zupans.
 In 1388, the property went into the hands of Tekov zupan, Ladislaus of Šarovice.
 His descendants took the Levice surname and acted as zupans until the family expired in 1553.
 Later, the castle returned to the king, and because of its military importance, the administrators were henceforth the crew commanders.

 In the 16th century, in the face of the Turkish threat, the Levice castle was extended, becoming one of the main elements of anti-Turkish defense.
-In 1578, it endured the Ottoman siege.
-In the sixteenth century, it was still developed, taking into account the latest achievements of the art of fortification.
+Thanks to this, in 1544 and 1578, it endured the Ottoman siege.
+In the seventeenth century, it was still developed, taking into account the latest achievements of the art of fortification.
 Two great bastions were built, each of matched the size of a medieval castle.
 Nevertheless, in 1663, Levice surrendered to the Turks after a short resistance.
 A year later, the Austrian counteroffensive led to the defeat of the invaders at the Battle of Levice and recaptured the fortress.
 The damaged castle was immediately rebuilt.

 In 1688 castle was bought by palatine Paul Esterhazy.
 His descendants remained the owners of the estate until 1867.
 In 1696, a great fire destroyed the city and fortresses.
 Because the war with Turkey was practically won, the imperial court stint money on reconstruction.
 The destruction works were carried out in 1705 by Rakoczi’s insurgents, who after retreated, blew the castle.